-The responses received from the local community, the local administration and departmental heads from the public consultation and socio-economic survey are represented in tables below of this report.
+The responses received from the local community, the local administration and departmental heads from the public consultation and socio-economic survey.

 4.4 Responses from the Public Consultations and Socio-Economic Survey

 The following sections present the views of the stakeholders on the proposed project.
 The views are presented as issues requiring clarification, the anticipated benefits of the project, its negative impacts and proposed recommendations to abate the negative impacts or enhance the project benefits.
 The views are presented in a tabular form indicating dates and locations at which the discussions were held and, the names of persons interviewed and their views.